blaster151/fp-3/docs/topology.md

 registry consumer can see which stages supplied evidence.
 This makes the oracle output stable even when several constructions share the same underlying witnesses.【F:src/top/ContinuousMap.ts†L323-L371】

+## Shared category operations for Top

+`src/top/categoryOps.ts` packages the canonical `TopObject` wrapper together with category operations, terminal witnesses, and binary product builders that mirror the continuous-map semantics.
+Internal adapters such as the internal group/monoid witnesses now import those helpers directly, and future adapters can do the same to share the Top-level categorical structure without reimplementing equality checks or universal property mediators.【F:src/top/categoryOps.ts†L1-L88】【F:internal-group-top.ts†L1-L209】

 ## Registry reporters and descriptors

 `ContRegistry` records featured continuous maps under stable descriptor tags.
 The